 When you're a writer, there are going to be a lot of times when you don't like writing.
 There are going to be a lot of times that aren't very fun.
 There are going to be a lot of struggles as you plow away through draft one, draft two, revised draft seven, revised draft twenty-four.
 You are going to face doubts whether you're any good.
 You're going to face fears that you'll never succeed.
 You're going to get rejected.
 You're going to write a lot of wasted words.
 You're going to fail with some stories.
 You're going to struggle.
 A lot.

 But if you are a writer, truly, you will pull through.

 How?
 By setting serious intentions and knowing your why.

-So, in order to get serious intention, you need your why.
+The difference between failing and succeeding with your intentions is the why.
 You have to know why you're doing this in the first place, or else the whole thing is meaningless and nothing will end up getting done.